 A hysterosalpingogram is a procedure which helps look into the shape of the uterine cavity and whether the fallopian tubes are patent or not.
 For the procedure, a radio-opaque dye is injected in to the cervical canal.
 A normal hysterosalpingogram result demonstrates filling of the uterine cavity and filling of both the fallopian tubes with the injected dye.
-In order to reveal a rupture of one or both the fallopian tubes, a spillage of the dye in the peritoneum has to be observed.

 The procedure needs to be carried out during the follicular phase of the cycle.
 It helps diagnose fallopian tube occlusions, malformations in the uterus, Asherman’s syndrome and pelvic inflammatory disease.

 This procedure is used comprehensively in the work-up of infertile women.
 Studies show that the chances of conceiving increases after a hysterosalpingogram.
 Using catheters, an interventional radiologist can open the fallopian tubes that are proximally constricted.

 A hysterosalpingogram is carried out using a radiographic contrast dye which needs to be introduced into the uterus via the vagina.

 If the tubes are patent, then the dye will fill the tubes and spill out into the abdominal cavity.
 Using this procedure, you can ascertain whether the tubes are open or occluded and whether the occlusion is situated at the junction of the tube and the uterus or at the end of the fallopian tube.